How can we help you today?

 Can you shoulder the cost of owning multiple domains?

-Let’s talk about money because every dollar counts for a small to medium business.
+Let’s talk about money because every dollar counts for a small to medium-sized business.
 How much do you think domain names cost?
 Each domain name comes with an annual registration fee.
 These are usually quite affordable per domain, but they do add up.

 You’ll need to consider:

-• Initial registration fees: The upfront cost.
+• Initial registration fees: The upfront cost

-• Management time: The effort to keep track of them all.
+• Management time: The effort to keep track of them all

 The key is to view these costs as a small, ongoing domain investment in digital security and future opportunities rather than just an expense.
 Often, the cost of not owning a crucial domain (e.g., losing customers, brand confusion, or even legal fees to recover a squatted domain) far outweighs the annual fee.